The Matchbreaker: Production

 The shooting principally took place in Kansas City, Missouri, whose some of the landmarks can be seen, such as the Kauffman Center, The American, and the Green Lady Lounge, and in Leavenworth, Kansas.
 Leavenworth's landmarks were also featured in the film, such as the Leavenworth theatre and the Tampico Restaurant.
 The gas station, FavTrip, on the 4th street was also used during the filming, and some of the interior houses as well.

 Release

 The film's first premiere was held at the Arclight Cinema Dome in Los Angeles on October 4, 2016.
 The premiere had an immense focus on honoring one of the lead stars of the film, Christina Grimmie, and it was attended by her family and friends.
-The second premiere was held in Caleb Vetter's home town of Kansas City, Missouri at the Alamo Drafthouse.
-The film was released in select theaters across the United States on October 7.
+The second premiere was held in Caleb Vetter's home town of Kansas City, Missouri, at the Alamo Drafthouse.
+The film was released in selected theaters across the United States on October 7.